abmishr4/retail-ai-portfolio/projects/retail_assist/README.md

 This is a deliberately scaled-down public analogue of a production natural-language decision platform I led professionally.
-The production system handled far broader scope; here the goal is a small supported set answered correctly every time.
-Hiring managers can't see proprietary systems — this shows the same design philosophy on public data.
+The production system handled far broader scope.
+Since I could not share proprietary data and systems — this version shows the same design philosophy on public data.

 ## What it demonstrates